 Miriam is also a private coach, training both actors and business professionals in voice, speech, and accent reduction.
 For Dramatic Resources she has worked for Accenture, Adecco, Deloitte, Electrolux, Nestle, UBS, VISA and on our Cisco Womens' Leadership programme.

 Rachel is an American actor, director and producer currently living in London.
-As an actor, she has performed in regional theatres across the US.
-She received Denver Post Ovation Awards for her work in All My Sons at the Denver Center, and Rabbit Hole at the Curious Theatre, as well as the 2012 Culture West “Best Season by an Actress” award and the 2013 Culture West “Best Supporting Actress” in Steel Magnolias at Senior Housing Options.
+Rachel has performed as an actor in regional theatres across the US, receiving Denver Post Ovation Awards for her work in All My Sons at the Denver Center and Rabbit Hole at the Curious Theatre.
+She has also recieved the 2012 Culture West “Best Season by an Actress” award and the 2013 Culture West “Best Supporting Actress” in Steel Magnolias at Senior Housing Options.